List of monsters in Marvel Comics: Yetrigar

 Yetrigar is a Sasquatch-like being created by writer Doug Moench and artist Herb Trimpe as an adversary for Godzilla in Marvel Comics.
 He first appeared in Godzilla #10, where he had grown to gargantuan proportions due to being exposed to radiation.
 His name comes from the legendary shaggy men that some believe live in the Japanese mountains.

 Yetrigar battles Godzilla in the Grand Canyon.
 In his encounter with Godzilla, Yetrigar proves more than a match for the legendary 'King of the Monsters' and could have perhaps even killed Godzilla had Red Ronin not interceded.
-Initially, Robert tries to prevent both entities from harming each other but ultimately buries Yetrigar beneath a rockslide.
+Initially, Robert tries to prevent both entities from harming each other but ultimately buried Yetrigar beneath a rockslide.
 Ashamed of this action, Takiguchi temporarily fled in the Red Ronin robot.

-Attempting to get revenge on Phantom Rider, Mockingbird led the West Coast Avengers to the Grand Canyon where Hamilton Slade was working on an archaeological project.
-To distract her teammates while she looked for Hamilton Slade, Mockingbird set up explosives which freed Yetrigar.
-The Avengers' attacks on the beast proved very futile until Hank Pym placed an object in Yetrigar's ear and used the Pym Particles to enlarge the device enough to knock him unconscious.
+Attempting to get revenge on the Phantom Rider, the Mockingbird led the West Coast Avengers to the Grand Canyon where Hamilton Slade was working on an archaeological project.
+To distract her teammates while she looked for Slade, the Mockingbird set up explosives which freed Yetrigar.
+The Avengers' attacks on the beast proved futile until Hank Pym placed an object in Yetrigar's ear and used Pym Particles to enlarge the device enough to knock him unconscious.

 After his defeat at the hands of the Avengers, Yetrigar was remanded to the Vault.
 In a prologue to Acts of Vengeance, Yetrigar was seen trying to break out of his energy cell during a mass-prison break.
-This was thwarted by Hawkeye and Iron Man who managed to trap the other villains (namely Angar the Screamer, Cactus, Electro, Griffin, Hydro-Man, Klaw, Mister Hyde, Orka, Scarecrow, Titania, and Whirlwind) that were trying to escape.
+This was thwarted by Hawkeye and Iron Man who managed to trap the other villains who were also trying to escape.

 After the Vault was shut down, Yetrigar was taken someplace else.
 It is most likely that he was placed on Monster Isle.